 Component I. – Physical Fitness

-This is the core component and foundation for the K-atch Up initiative.
-KiDsGyM USA® will assist KCEC in garnering support from parents and guardians of the students participating in our “cohort”.
+This is the core component and foundation for the initiative.
+Time 2 Soar will assist KCEC in garnering support from parents and guardians of the students participating in our “cohort”.
 Through parent/guardian engagement our program leaders will clarify requirements and offer incentives for continued participation and commitment.
 The cohort is the group of participants who will enter the program at the same time and at the same level.
 As they proceed through the curriculum, they learn to support one another as teammates.

 To guarantee substantial impact and build capacity, we will train teachers in using the provider’s Flippin’ for Life and Early Education through Movement curriculums through the provider’s Train the Trainer program.